Abdalrahmanmagdy99/ProjectManagement/Readme.md

 # Project Management API

-This is a backend API for managing projects and tasks built with **.NET 8 Core**.
+This is a backend API for managing projects and tasks built with **.NET 8**.
 It uses **ASP.NET Core Identity** for authentication and authorization, **InMemoryDb** for data storage, and includes dummy data generation using the **Pogus** library.
 It is designed to be easy to run, test, and extend.

 ## Getting Started